amirtahanemati/Dictionary-app/README.md

-# 📖 Dictionary App — Persian Dictionary Powered by MajidAPI
+# 📖 Dictionary App — Persian Dictionary

 A lightweight, fast, and user-friendly online dictionary application built with **FastAPI**, **HTML/CSS/JS**, **Docker**, and **nginx**.
 This project leverages the **MajidAPI** to provide meanings and examples for English words, with plans to support Persian and other languages.